waj919/ThisCord/README.md

 ## Features

-* Each users is able to diret message another user and figuring out how to get that to work while still having the "/@me" that discord has and getting the direct messages to appear was a challenge.
+* Each users is able to direct message another user and figuring out how to get that to work while still having the "/@me" that discord has and getting the direct messages to appear was a challenge.
 My solution to this was creating a new table in my database just for direct message channels.
 This way I could still have the "/@me" without having any unecessary id's in my url path.
 Each direct message channel is a channel on its own and does not have any server id associated with it.

 ```js
 <Switch>